JoshuaPark823/Blog_v2.0/my_blog/content/posts/lessons-from-projectdock/index.en.md

   src: "banner.png"
 ---

-Oxford Languages defines the term retrospective to mean "looking back on or dealing with past events or situations" but what does that really look like in practice?
+The term retrospective is defined as "looking back on or dealing with past events or situations" but what does that really look like in practice?
 How does one effectively "deal with past events or situations"?

 Coming from a software development perspective with a background in Agile methodologies my mind immediately jumps to the notorious Sprint Retrospective.